sfshaw/bootcamp357/mod3/README.md

 # Module 3: The Preprocessor

 Red alert: The compiler actually runs another sort-of compiler prior to compiling C source code.
 This "pre-compiler" is called the preprocessor.
 It is a very low level form of "meta-programming", programming something to write code.
-If you recall from module 2, we intermixed preprocessor directives write inside our `.h` and `.c` C files.
+If you recall from module 2, we intermixed preprocessor directives inside our `.h` and `.c` C files.
 Most of the preprocessor's operations are pretty much copy and pasting.
 Lets go over what we used there but in more detail.

 ## Observability